 All Teacher Education Stream students who are interested in pursuing a Bachelor of Education degree should review the admission requirements for the Consecutive Bachelor of Education program (p.
-96).
+142).
 Successful Bachelor of Education applicants must complete all Trent Honours degree requirements and teaching division prerequisites by the May preceding enrolment in the Bachelor of Education program.
-The requirements of the Honours degree must be successfully completed within five years of commencing the program.

-Teacher Education Stream students who are interested in pursuing a Bachelor of Education at the Intermediate/ Senior (I/S) level should take particular note of the requirements for teachable subjects (trentu.ca/education/consecutive).
+Teacher Education Stream students who are interested in pursuing a Bachelor of Education at the Intermediate/Senior (I/S) level should take particular note of the requirements for teachable subjects (trentu.ca/education/consecutive).
 Admission to the BEd program at the I/S level is contingent on meeting the requirements for two teachable subjects, in addition to meeting the requirements listed above.
 The Teacher Education Stream advisor within the School of Education is available to support students in their course selection.

-Please consult the academic timetable, available through myTrent, for information on courses that will be offered in 2017-2018, including when they will be scheduled.
+Please consult the academic timetable for information on courses that will be offered in 2018-2019, including when they will be scheduled.

-" EDUC 1010H: Understanding Teaching and Learning 1

-Introduces concepts and dispositions of teaching and learning.
+- " EDUC 1010H: Understanding Teaching and Learning 1 - Introduces concepts and dispositions of teaching and learning.
 Investigates the nature of what it means to be a teacher and the relationship between "good" teaching and effective learning, with a particular focus on teaching as a reflective practice.
 Students begin to develop understandings of the broad scope of what it can mean to be "a teacher" in a variety of educational contexts.
-Includes at least 18 hours of field placement.

-" EDUC 1020H: Understanding Teaching and Learning 2

-Introduces concepts and dispositions of teaching and learning.
+Includes at least 18 hours of field placement. - " EDUC 1020H: Understanding Teaching and Learning 2 Introduces concepts and dispositions of teaching and learning.
 Investigates the nature of what it means to be a teacher and the relationship between "good" teaching and effective learning, with a particular focus on social and environmental justice.
 Students begin to develop understandings of the broad scope of what it can mean to be "a teacher" in a variety of educational contexts.
 Includes at least 18 hours of field placement.
-Pre- or co-requisite: 60% or higher in EDUC 1010H.

-" EDUC 2010H: Concepts and Dispositions in Teaching and Learning 1

-Expands the concepts and dispositions of teaching and learning.
-Investigates the nature of what it means to be a teacher, with a particular focus on the role of leadership and mentoring in teaching and learning, and an exploration of the representation of teaching and learning in popular media.
+Pre- or co-requisite: 60% or higher in EDUC 1010H. - " EDUC 2010H: Conceptions and Dispositions in Teaching and Learning 1 Expands the conceptions and dispositions of teaching and learning with a focus on the role of leadership, and an analysis of the representation of education in public spheres and the media.
 Includes at least 18 hours of field placement.
-Pre- or co-requisite: 60% or higher in EDUC 1010H or 1020H.

-" EDUC 2020H: Concepts and Dispositions in Teaching and Learning 2

-Expands the concepts and dispositions of teaching and learning.
-Investigates the nature of what it means to be a teacher, with a particular focus on the role of leadership and mentoring in teaching and learning, and an exploration of the representation of teaching and learning in popular media.
+Pre- or co-requisite: 60% or higher in EDUC 1010H or 1020H. - " EDUC 2020H: Conceptions and Dispositions in Teaching and Learning 2 Investigates the nature of teaching, with a particular focus on making space and place for social justice in education, within and against the context of representations of teaching and learning in society and media.
 Includes at least 18 hours of field placement.
-Pre- or co-requisite: 60% or higher in EDUC 1010H or 1020H.

-" EDUC 3010H: Learning and Literacy
+Pre- or co-requisite: 60% or higher in EDUC 1010H or 1020H. - " EDUC 3010H: Learning and Literacy

 Explores a range of learning theorists and theories.
 This exploration is contextualized within the area of literacy development across the elementary and intermediate ages.
 Includes at least 18 hours of field placement.
 Prerequisite: 60% or higher in EDUC 2020H.
+Excludes EDUC 4000Y.